thomasborgen/my-environment/readme.md

 Now we need to include the file into all language files that we use.
 For me this is english so the `us` file and norwegian `no` file.

 Add `include "altgr_emacs(altgr-emacs)"` to the end of the `{xkb_symbols "basic"}` section in the language files you need in `/usr/share/X11/xkb/symbols`

+Then log in and out to activate changes